Skip to main content

 API

-spawn() - It will forward execution to the module and specified function proxies in Coworker, inspired by the Actor model.
+delegate() - It will forward execution to the module and specified function proxies in Coworker, inspired by the Actor model.

 Examples